dandrews19/reccomendation_system/README.md

 ### Note
 This README assumes that the model training and hyperparameter tuning have already been completed.
 If this is not the case, refer to the **Model Training and Evaluation** and **Hyperparameter Tuning** sections for instructions on these processes.

+** user.json and business.json are too large to upload to GitHub, if you would like the data for your own purposes, contact me @ dandrews2019@gmail.com